-The Windows operating system commands 90% and the 11 year old Windows XP holds a 31% market share, of the total operating system market.
+The Windows operating system commands 90% and the 11 year old Windows XP holds a chunk of it.
+StatCounter says Windows XP market share is around 19% whereas NetApplication says it is around 29%.
+Both have their own methodology of calculating this.
 Windows XP End of Life is fast approaching.
 The deadline for the lifecycle support for one of the most popular operating systems, the world has ever known in about to be reached.
 In less than 5 months, Microsoft will cease supporting the decade old operating system, Windows XP.
 While there are many people who still argue that the operating system isn’t completely dead yet, there are many critically important reasons why you need to take a call now about upgrading to a newer operating system like Windows 8, or even Windows 7 at least!

 So what does this mean to the Windows XP user

 Microsoft will stop providing security patches and updates to Windows XP SP3.
 The OS will be dead in the water, and with no support from Microsoft, it will become an open playground for hackers and malware pushers.
 Microsoft is very likely to even stop pushing updates to its security software Microsoft Security Essentials, which is being run on Windows XP.
 Will other antivirus software too, do the same?
 Who knows if they would want to take up the challenge of solely protecting an unsupported operating system – although some of them have said that they would continue to support their security software on Windows XP.